Listen to Les McKeown read this blog post:

 Here’s how to do it

-Obviously, an important first step is to use Predictable Success 'Success Factors' to hire individuals with a high degree of self-accountability, but what do you do with existing employees who seem to have lost the ability to hold themselves accountable and follow through?
+Obviously, an important first step is to use Predictable Success 'Success Factors' to hire individuals with a high degree of self-accountability in the first place, but what do you do with existing employees who seem to have lost the ability to hold themselves accountable and follow through?

 Accountability has an inverse correlation with transparency.
 The fewer places there are to hide, the more your people will follow-through.